-520-105 Interviewing Principles & Recordkeeping
+Interviewing Principles & Record keeping

-Introduction to interviewing and recordkeeping skills as practiced in human services agencies, including social history, summary recording, case assessment and planning.
+Introduction to interviewing and recordkeeping skills as practiced in human services agencies, including social history, 2.00 summary recording, case assessment and planning.

-Community Resources and Services
+520-110 Community Resources and Services

-This course seeks to expose the student to a wide variety of community agencies, resources, and programs through the use of quest speakers and site visits.
+This course seeks to expose the student to a wide variety of community agencies, resources, and programs through the use of guest speakers and site visits.
 The functions, funding, clients served, eligibility requirements, and referral procedures of the agency will be emphasized.